ILIAS-eLearning/ILIAS/src/Data/README.md

 This service should contain standard datatypes for ILIAS that are used in many locations in the system and do not belong to a certain service.

-Other examples for data types that could (and maybe should be added here):
+Other examples for data types that could (and maybe should) be added here:

 * Option (akin to rusts type)
 * (il)Datetime